pkovar-git/Coursera_gettting_cleaning_data/CodeBook.md

 * activity : activity description (LAYING,SITTING,STANDING,WALKING,WALKING_DOWNSTAIRS,WALKING_UPSTAIRS)
 * subject.id : id of subject who performed activity

-next variables are cumulative to activity and subject and represent mean or standard deviation(std) of variable described in above mentioned website.
+next variables hold avarage value of the variable (the same name as variable described in the above mentioned website) for the activity and the subject.

 * tBodyAcc-mean()-X
 * tBodyAcc-mean()-Y